Monday, 24 October 2022

 After watching all the video's of his performances cult filmmaker Fabrizio Federico noticed that ''the audiences loved him because he made them gape with astonishment with his unique cataclysmic choreographic style.
 His brooding haunting vocal delivery was the icying on the cake.
 Ian was a crooner from a black hole from the underworld, the voice of a dark lord from a terrifying void from centuries past.
 The phenomenal vacancy and desolation in his eyes as he loses himself to the music is astounding.
 You can feel the power of the music going through him, but he's not excited, he's terrified.
 His dancing showed us what the music looked like.
 There was desperation, anger, honesty and fear in his dancing, with the weight of the world on his shoulders as he danced like a lost marionette.
 He was mesmerizing and trying to escape from his body, like a helpless puppet on some strings.
 This style of dancing can be traced back to David Bowie performing Stay on the Dinah Shore TV show.
 His impulsive, choppy dancing is a strange counter-balance to his lifless eyes.''

 Ian was possessed by some very strong powers onstage, while his band created emotional, icy magic, his soul-searching performances made him vulnerable and immolated, like he was in another world, appearing both very powerful and very fragile.
-He'd come onstage looking very shy and quiet, and then he would go inside and take comand, as if he was pluged into a huge electrical voltage, twitching and jerking.
+He'd come onstage looking very shy and quiet, and then he would go inside and take command, as if he was pluged into a huge electrical voltage, twitching and jerking.
 This tranced out symbol of a human being.
 When he shook himself into a frenzy you didnt know where it was gonna take you, like a performance artist who sacrificed a part of them selves.
 He treated each show as a laboratory experiment, performing each show as if it were his last.
 With his dancing Ian had tapped into unknown dark forces that lurked beneath the surface of everyday life.

 Through his lyrics he had powerful psychic abilities, he was a channel for the Gestalt.
 A lightning conductor.
 Haunted by the spirits of the past like in the song Dead Souls.
 Here Ian cast a spell that felt more like an invocation as he spelled it out: ''Someone take these dreams away, that point me to another day.''
 It went beyond aesthetics into something undeniable, making the hairs stand up on the back of your neck.
 There were forces that lurked beneath the surface of everyday life, and Ian had tapped into them.